ananddixit007/Background-Generator/README.md

 2. Open `index.html` in a web browser
 3. Choose two colors for the gradient by clicking on the color picker or typing in a hex code
 4. Adjust the direction of the gradient if desired
-5. Copy the generated CSS code to use in your own projects
+5. Copy the generated Color code to use in your own projects

 ## Built With